Go Back Email Link

 • 60 g tūrutu (blueberries)

-• 3 tbsp wairanu kōhia (passionfruit syrup)
+• 3 tablespoon wairanu kōhia (passionfruit syrup)

 • small lavender flowers